karanankit01/LuaFormatter-Report/_posts/2020-08-24-Final-report.markdown

 ## Further Work (After GSoC)

 ## Words of Thanks
-I would like to thank my mentor for his continuous guidance throughout the summer and giving me the best experience of my life.The motivation and guidance I got from him will definitely help me in the days to come.
+I would like to thank my mentor for his continuous guidance throughout the summer and giving me the best experience of my life.
+The motivation and guidance I got from him will definitely help me in the days to come.

 Time flew and brought us close to the end.
 However, the best things deserve to be a special part of our life and LabLua had already made its place in my heart long back.
 Loads of 💖 to my LabLua family.

 We will keep improving the user as well as developer experience in the coming days.
 Cheers to a new beginning.✌